-The tiled floors and bistro tables at Café de Jaren feel very Old Europe, but the huge floor-to-ceiling windows and salad bar buffet feel very modern indeed.
-Perched on the Kloveniersburgwal canal, this former bank building offers classic Amsterdam views, especially from its two large terraces – and it’s one of the few places in town where terrace tables can be reserved.
+The tiled floors and bistro tables at Café de Jaren feel very Old Europe, but the huge floor-to-ceiling windows make the bright space feel very modern indeed.
+Perched on the Kloveniersburgwal canal, this former bank building offers classic Amsterdam views, especially from its two large terraces – and it’s one of the few places in town where outdoor tables can be reserved.

 In many ways, modern travel is at its most vibrant in the cafe of a city, and Amsterdam is no different.
 Everyday life overflows here, as old friends catch up while young creatives furiously work away in the corner, with plenty of fantastic coffee and cakes to be enjoyed along the way.
 To be clear, if you want a coffee or a light meal in Amsterdam, then a coffeeshop is not the place to stop.
 Despite the name, those joints serve cannabis (yes, pun intended); you’re after a koffiehuis (or cafe).